MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 ## Possible cause

-There's already a version of PowerShell 7 on the [!INCLUDE[server](../developer/includes/server.md)] machine.
-Instead of skipping the installation of PowerShell 7 as it should, the setup.exe tries to install it and fails.
+Windows PowerShell 7.4.2 or later is already installed on the [!INCLUDE[server](../developer/includes/server.md)] machine.
+The Business Central setup.exe installs PowerShell 7.4.2, but it should only do so if the machine doesn't have PowerShell installed or if it does, the version is earlier than 7.4.2.
+In version 24.1, instead of skipping the PowerShell installation when it should, the setup.exe tries to install PowerShell but fails.

 ### Workaround

-Uninstall PowerShell 7.0 from the [!INCLUDE[server](../developer/includes/server.md)] machine, then run setup.exe again.
+Uninstall PowerShell 7 from the [!INCLUDE[server](../developer/includes/server.md)] machine, then run setup.exe again.

 [Learn how to uninstall an app or program in Windows.](https://support.microsoft.com/en-us/windows/uninstall-or-remove-apps-and-programs-in-windows-4b55f974-2cc6-2d2b-d092-5905080eaf98)